Jeff Ballabon: Primedia

 Ballabon led public policy on a range of issues for Primedia, including online properties, over 300 magazine titles, and 18 satellite television networks.
 Ballabon managed policy for these companies and titles including About.com, IntelliChoice, Channel One News, Films for the Humanities and Sciences, Films Media Group, Workplace Learning, Homeland One, Law Enforcement Television Network, Fire and Emergency Training Network, as well as magazine companies and titles, including Weekly Reader, Tiger Beat, Seventeen, Modern Bride, New York, Soap Opera Digest, Guns & Ammo, Shotgun News, Automobile, Motor Trend, Hot Rod, Lowrider, Bike, Powerboat & Motoryacht, Skateboarder, and Snowboarder.
 Primedia's Channel One News, an advertising-supported in-school news show, had become a political target.
 Among the issues he oversaw were federal and state campaigns, challenges to advertising content in schools, privacy and data collection, postal rates, state taxes and numerous other issues.

 Court TV

-Ballabon was at Court TV in the 1990s, an era of extremely high-profile trials, including the Menendez brothers and O. J. Simpson murder trials.
+Ballabon was at Court TV in the 1990s, an era of extremely high-profile trials, including the Menéndez brothers and O. J. Simpson murder trials.
 While at Court TV, Ballabon was responsible for getting camera access for the media to televise a number of high-profile trials.
 He negotiated a federal rule permitting the closed-circuit televising of the Timothy McVeigh ("Oklahoma City Bomber") murder trial to survivors of the crime and to victims' families.
 He also was executive producer of Court TV's weekly block of programming for legal professionals.